What Is 'At-Will' Employment?

 At-will employment means a company can fire an employee at any time and without any warning, explanation or reason.
-Learn more employment at will, what it means for employees and employers and which states currently have limitations placed on at-will employment.
+Learn more about employment at will, what it means for employees and employers and which states currently have limitations placed on at-will employment.

 What is at-will employment?